70 of the Best Character Building Picture Books For Kids

 Gratitude

-Being grateful will change a child’s mindset from selfishness to thankfulness for what they have, as well as grow compassion for others.
+Being grateful will change a child’s mindset from selfishness to thankfulness for what they have and help them grow compassion for others.
 In many of these stories, the characters are not grateful for what they already have and long for something new or different.
 Often, it turns out that they took their family, friends, or things they had for granted.
-By the end of each book, the characters usually have a change of heart and decide what they already had was enough, and they choose gratefulness instead.
+By the end of each book, the characters usually have a change of heart and decide what they already have is enough, and they choose gratefulness instead.

 - Sylvester and the Magic Pebble by William Steig